Stealing-Storage-from-Github/Hypackel-Dev-Filtering/README.md

       - Your upload being rejected

 If you are interested in the status of your uploads, go to issues, find your game, and see if it is approved or rejected.

 There is no need to check, because we will send you and email if your game is approved.
-(Reason why you need to include your
+(Reason why you need to include the file info.txt)